 Cons:

-- Prints finishing have plastic texture.
+- Prints finishing have a plastic texture.

 - DTF is more complex than dye sublimation and DTG printing.

-- Best suited for smaller items not for huge designs.
+- Best suited for smaller items, not for huge designs.

 6. Plastisol Transfer Printing